courseworks/AUT_BP_2024_Fall_HW2/README.md

 1. **Input less than 2**: If `n` is less than 2 (e.g., 1 or 0), no prime numbers should be output, as there are no prime numbers less than 2.
 Ensure the program handles this correctly without attempting any calculations.

-2. **Non-integer input**: Ensure the program only accepts positive integer inputs.
-If the user enters a negative number, zero, or a non-integer value, the program should prompt the user again or handle this scenario gracefully (e.g., by outputting an error message).

-3. **Prime limit inclusion**: If `n` itself is a prime number, it should be included in the output.
+2. **Prime limit inclusion**: If `n` itself is a prime number, it should be included in the output.
 For example, if `n = 13`, the output should include 13.

-4. **Efficiency for larger values of `n`**: For large values of `n`, checking every number up to `n` can be inefficient.
-Optimizations like checking divisors up to the square root of each number or skipping even numbers after checking 2 can make the program faster.
-However, such optimizations are optional at this level.

 ---